 Rob Halford, The Metal God has come down off the mountain-top and has bestowed on us a detailed and explicit look into his life.
-Like most autobiographies, it stats in the beginning his life as a poor, young lad in post-war Britain growing up in the Birmingham area.
+Like most autobiographies, it starts in the beginning describing his life as a poor, young lad in post-war Britain and growing up in the Birmingham area.
 Halford is an entertaining story-teller and has a good memory for little details that add colour and character to the tales.
-The book is loaded with British slang, which I had no problem with due to my family history but some readers might struggle a bit, but Halford tries to explain as he goes along.
+The book is loaded with British slang, which I had no problem with due to my family history but some readers might struggle a bit, but Halford tries to explain the slang as he goes along.

 Despite his exotic career and life, Halford is a bit of quiet homebody.
 He still lives in the town he was born in and has been in a stable, loving relationship for years now.
 Not too many people can say that.
 At 70 (as of time of writing) he has lived several lifetimes.
 CONFESS is pretty much most people could ask for.
-It covers the highs, falling in love over and over, touring the world, the money, the fame, and the all the lows, the depression, loneliness, alcoholism, drug abuse and suicide attempt, and the death of a lover.
+It covers the highs, falling in love over and over, touring the world, the money, the fame, and the all the lows; the depression, loneliness, alcoholism, drug abuse a suicide attempt, and the horrible death of a lover.
 This book also feels quite contemporary as well as at the very end, he mentions how he and his partner are dealing with the global pandemic of 2020 and just laying low like many of us.

-It is due to their chronological nature that autobiographies have to formulaic and usually follow a rise-fall-rise again pattern and Halford’s is no different.
+It is due to their chronological nature that autobiographies have to formulaic and usually follow a ‘rise-fall-rise again’ pattern and Halford’s is no different.
 The pattern works but also works against itself, which brings me to my familiar complaint about autobiographies.
 The author and/or publisher assume (erroneously perhaps) that fans of the person writing his or her life story only want to hear about ‘the good ol’ days’.
 However, true fans want to learn about all of the person’s story, not just hear the old stuff.
 Halford gives us a metallic ton of interesting detail of the early days and totally skimps on the recent years.
 For example, CONFESS is a generous 355 pages long.
 From his birth to when he left Priest in late 1992 is covered in about 275 pages.
 Then from the year 1993 to now (almost three decades!) is largely glossed over in about 90 pages!
-He skims over everything that happened in his life from 1993 to rejoining Priest in 1994 in a mere 20 pages!
+He skims over everything that happened in his life from 1993 to rejoining Priest in 2003, an entire decade, in a mere 20 pages!
 Fight, 2wo and Halford (solo stuff) is given lip service almost out of obligation.